LelsersLasers/HouseOfCards/README.md

 # House Of Cards

-Twin stick shooter using Rust and Macroquad with the theme of cards, works on mobile and desktop without a download!

-> Unleash Chaos in this Casual Bullet Hell Rougelike Twin Stick Shooter!
-> -ChatGPT
+Unleash Chaos in this card themed casual bullet hell roguelike twin stick shooter for mobile, desktop, and the web!

 ## Controls